Abu Hasem Khan Choudhury

-Abu Hasem Khan Choudhury (born 12 January 1938), also known as Dalu, is an Indian politician and former Union Minister of State for Health and Family Welfare.
+Abu Hasem Khan Choudhury (12 January 1938 – 8 April 2026), also known as Dalu, was an Indian politician who served as the Union Minister of State for Health and Family Welfare.
 He has represented the Maldaha Dakshin (Lok Sabha constituency) since 2009.
 He was first elected M.P from his brother A.B.A.
 Ghani Khan Choudhury's seat Malda (Lok Sabha constituency) as a member of the Indian National Congress party.

 Early life

-A. H. Khan was born into a Bengali Muslim family in Malda district, West Bengal.
-His father, Khan Bahadur Abu Hayat B. Khan Choudhury was a Zamindar in Malda district during British Raj.
+Abu Hasem Khan Choudhury was born into a Bengali Muslim family in Malda district, Bengal Province.
+His father, Khan Bahadur Abu Hayat B. Khan Choudhury was a Zamindar in Malda district during the British Raj.